Copy of history in PDF format

 By the 1990s, however, this was becoming difficult, and the Chapel membership took a huge step of faith deciding to seek a full-time Pastor.
 With the assistance of Rural Ministries, Rev Peter Lolley commenced Ministry in 1995.
 About this time the congregation decided to secede from the United Reform Church and return to the 1780 ethos as an independent Evangelical Church.
 The Congregation now looks forward to following God into the future, walking by faith and seeking to do His will.

-Rev. Peter Lolley was followed by the Rev James Thomas, who was appointed in the Spring of 2004 who served the Lord faithfully in that post until the Autumn of 2013 when he succumbed to Cancer and return to Glory.
+Rev. Peter Lolley was followed by the Rev James Thomas, who was inducted on 15th May 2004 who served the Lord faithfully in that post until the 19th October 2013, when he succumbed to Cancer and return to Glory.